 After being analyzed by ShareGate Desktop, the files are deleted and this library will be empty so it doesn't affect your environment.

 Note: For SharePoint 2010 environments: ShareGate Desktop will need to activate the built-in reporting feature of SharePoint so that it can generate audit files.
 This feature does not need to be activated in the other versions of SharePoint in order for ShareGate Desktop to generate an audit report.

 - Click Run audit report under Security essentials.

 - Set your options (see below for details).

 Note: Alternatively, you can run the report from Explorer.
 You have to select the target first, and click Audit Report from the Quick Actions panel.

 Select the users, the time range, and the event you would like to audit.

-Users: Select All Users or Specific Users.
-If you select Specific users, begin typing the user's name, and select from the dropdown.
+Select All users or Specific users.
+If you select Specific users, begin typing the user's name, and select the appropriate user from the dropdown.

-Date: Select Last week, Last 30 days, Last 6 months, or input a Custom range.
+Select Last 7 days, Last 30 days, Last 6 months, or input a Custom range.